Estimation and Inference for High Dimensional Factor Model with Regime Switching: Identification and Estimation

-Third, factor dynamics are ignored.
-As shown in Bai (2003) for PCE and in Bai and Li (2012, 2016) for MLE, when there is no regime switching, the asymptotic properties of the estimated factors and loadings are robust to the presence of factor dynamics if both $N$ and $T$ are large.
-When there is regime switching, the asymptotic results in Section \ref{asym} are also robust to the presence of factor dynamics.
-More importantly, ignoring factor dynamics greatly simplifies the computation algorithm for regime switching factor models.
+Third, the factor dynamics are ignored.
+As shown in Bai (2003) for PCE and in Bai and Li (2012, 2016) for MLE, when there is no regime switching, the asymptotic properties of the estimated factors and the estimated loadings are robust to the presence of the factor dynamics if both $N$ and $T$ are large.
+We shall show in Section \ref{asym} that when there is regime switching, the asymptotic results are also robust to the presence of the factor dynamics.
+More importantly, ignoring the factor dynamics greatly simplifies the computation algorithm for regime switching factor models.
 As shown below, with factor dynamics ignored, we just need to calculate principal components iteratively.
-If factor dynamics are not ignored, Kim (1994)'s method would be very time consuming and may have convergence problems if $N$\ is large\footnote{ When there is no regime switching, as suggested by Doz et al. (2012), large $ N$ factor model with factor dynamics can be calculated by the EM algorithm.
+If the factor dynamics are not ignored, Kim (1994)'s method would be very time consuming and may have convergence problems if $N$\ is large\footnote{ When there is no regime switching, as suggested by Doz et al. (2012), large $ N$ factor model with factor dynamics can be calculated by the EM algorithm.
 However, when there are both regime switching and factor dynamics, the EM algorithm also fails.
 This is because in the E-step we need to calculate the likelihood for each possible state chain $z_{1},....,z_{T}$ and there are $ (J^{0})^{T}$ possibilities, and in the M-step numerical optimization is still needed.{}}.